Rothfive/Tortoise_cloud/Training.md

 Simply put your voice sources in its own folder under `./voices/` (as you normally would when using a voice for generating), specify the language to transcribe to (default: English), then click Prepare.
 Leave the Language field blank to attempt to auto-deduce the language.

-This utility will leverage [openai/whisper](https://github.com/openai/whisper/) to transcribe the audio.
+This utility will leverage [openai/whisper](https://github.com/openai/whisper/) (or whatever whisper implementation you specified under `Settings`) to transcribe the audio.
 Then, it'll slice the audio into pieces that the transcription found fit.
 Afterwards, it'll output this transcript as an LJSpeech-formatted text file: `train.txt`, and that file will also print to the console output on the side.

 As whisper uses `fffmpeg` to handle it's audio processing, you must have a copy of `ffmpeg` exposed and accessible through your PATH environment variable.
 On Linux, this is simply having it installed through your package manager.
 On Windows, you can just download a copy of `ffmeg.exe` and drop it into the `./bin/` folder.